Hear Sum Evil

-Hear Sum Evil is the second official mixtape by American rap group Da Mafia 6ix, formerly known as Three 6 Mafia released October 30, 2014.
-Lord Infamous posthumously appears on three tracks on the mixtape with additional guest appearances from former No Limit Records artist Fiend, MJG, Paul Wall, La Chat, Lil Wyte, DJ Zirk, YB The Rich Rocka, Locodunit and Charlie P.
+Hear Sum Evil is the second official mixtape by American hip-hop group Da Mafia 6ix, formerly known as Three 6 Mafia, released on October 30, 2014.
+Lord Infamous posthumously appears on three tracks on the mixtape with additional guest appearances from former No Limit Records artist Fiend, MJG, Paul Wall, La Chat, Lil Wyte, DJ Zirk, YB The Rich Rocka, Locodunit, and Charlie P.

 Background

 The group originally planned to release their debut studio album on the release date of the mixtape however, DJ Paul stated that they pushed the album back to promote it more.
 DJ Paul decided to release the mixtape instead to serve as a substitution and to uphold his promise to fans of new music.

 The three tracks featuring Lord Infamous were noted as "with Lord Infamous" on the album to distinguish to fans the tracks that included the late artist.